SNMetamorph/PrimeXT/documentation/docs/eng/intro.md

 ![Header](/img/intro/header.png)

 ### About project
-A modern SDK for the Xash3D FWGS engine, to work on modern platforms with cross-platform support and improved graphics/physics, while retaining all the features and approaches to work inherent in GoldSrc and Xash3D.
+Modern Half-Life 1 SDK for the Xash3D FWGS engine, supports cross-platform and have improved graphics & physics, and a lot of new features, while retaining all the features and approaches to work inherent in GoldSrc and Xash3D.
-Based on XashXT, and therefore has all the functionality inherent in XashXT and Spirit Of Half-Life.
+Based on XashXT, and therefore inherits all the functionality from XashXT and Spirit Of Half-Life.
 Suitable for creating both singleplayer and multiplayer mods.

 ### Current functionality
 - Compatibility with most of GoldSrc mods